rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

          fn with_base(_: &Base) { ... }

-.. guideline:: Do not use integer type as divisor
+.. guideline:: Do not use an integer type as a divisor during integer division
    :id: gui_7y0GAMmtMhch
    :category: advisory
    :status: draft